aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 # Game Characters

-Game characters represent the player as a person living on the space station who has been commissioned to pilot their corporate drone ships in the protection and acquisition of ice resources from the Saturn ring system.
+Game characters represent the player as a person living one of the home ships who has been commissioned to pilot their corporate drones in the protection and acquisition of resources from the asteroid reminisce.

 ## Creating a Character